bcrowell/whiz/README.md

     curl -L -O https://raw.githubusercontent.com/bcrowell/lm/master/data/problems.csv

 You should now have directories called whiz and lm-solutions inside your current working directory.
+In the whiz directory, there should be a file whiz.config containing a line like this:

+    "problems_csv":"/home/bcrowell/Documents/writing/books/physics/data/problems.csv"

+Change the filename so that it points to the place where you downloaded the file problems.csv earlier.

 Get into the directory whiz/sample.
 Edit the file Makefile.
 Near the top are two lines like this:

     WHIZ =  ~/foo/whiz/whiz.rb